-The meetings make sure Kent and Medway CCG stays in touch with local communities.
-They also act as one of many ways in which local communities can help to develop local systems for engagement with the primary care networks and new integrated care partnerships being established in 2020/21.
+The meetings make sure NHS Kent and Medway stays in touch with local communities.
+They also act as one of many ways in which local communities can help to develop local systems for engagement with the primary care networks and new health and care partnerships.

 Local area groups are:

 - Canterbury and coastal - Canterbury, Herne Bay, Faversham and Whitstable and the rural villages